trucho/mdcv/index.md

 ## Research experience
 `2014 - Present`
-__Postdoctoral Fellow - Unit of Retinal Neurohysiology (Dr. Wei Li)__
+__Postdoctoral Fellow - Unit of Retinal Neurophysiology (Dr. Wei Li)__
 - *National Eye Institute, National Institutes of Health, Bethesda, MD, U.S.A*
 Identification of transcription factors that determine photoreceptor identity

 `2009 - 2014`
-__Graduate Student - Deparment of Physiology and Biophysics (Dr. Fred Rieke)__
+__Graduate Student - Department of Physiology and Biophysics (Dr. Fred Rieke)__
 - *University of Washington, Seattle, WA, U.S.A*
 Investigated how particular aspects of phototransduction are quantitatively set in primate cone photoreceptors, and how they affect the computations performed by downstream circuits, leading to limits in our ability to detect stimuli, colors and edges.

 `2008 (Jun - Sept)`
 __Research fellow - Laboratory of Dr. Enrico Nasi and Dr, Maria Gómez__
 - *Marine Biological Laboratory, Woods Hole, MA, U.S.A*
-Electrophysiological characterization of amphioxus melanopsin-expressing photoreceptors including light response properties, phototransduction scheme and spectral sensitivity.
+Electrophysiological characterization of _amphioxus_ melanopsin-expressing photoreceptors including light response properties, phototransduction scheme and spectral sensitivity.

 `2007 (May - Aug)`
 __Research fellow - Laboratory of Dr. Enrico Nasi and Dr, Maria Gómez__
 - *Marine Biological Laboratory, Woods Hole, MA, U.S.A*
-Development of genetic knock down in photoreceptors from scallop (Pecten irradians) through electroporation of short interference RNA
+Development of genetic knock down in photoreceptors from scallop (_Pecten irradians_) through electroporation of short interference RNA

 `2006 (Aug - Dec)`
 __Research fellow - Laboratory of Dr. Enrico Nasi and Dr, Maria Gómez__
 - *Marine Biological Laboratory, Woods Hole, MA, U.S.A*
 Tested the possibility of physiological reversal of the dopamine transporter for transmitter release in rat midbrain neurons.
-Developed a novel technique to improve the sensitivity of amperometric detection through phase-locked detection
+Developed a novel technique to improve the sensitivity of amperommetric detection through phase-locked detection

 `2005 - 2006`
 __Medical intern - Laboratory of Dr. Alejandro Múnera__